 What do you do when you screw up?
 Especially when you don’t mean to.
 When it is a genuine mistake.
 You’ve somehow hurt, upset or offended someone and an ‘I’m sorry’ just doesn’t seem like it will cut it.

-I can submerge myself in cooking and loud music to drown out the worry and know that at the end of the day everything will come up roses.
+I can submerge myself in cooking drunken pork chops I’ll listen to loud music to drown out the worry and know that at the end of the day, everything will come up roses.

 Drunken Pork Chops and Savory Green Rice with Fontina